Usage

 • Click cards to select or deselect them.
 Shift-click selects a range.

-• An action bar shows how many are selected, with bulk actions: Set status (pick a column, or clear), Archive, Open (each in a new tab), and Clear.
+• An action bar appears under the toolbar for the whole select session, showing how many cards are selected, with bulk actions: Set status (pick a column, or clear), Archive, Open (each in a new tab), and Clear.
+The actions are disabled until at least one card is selected; the bar keeps its place so the board never jumps as you select.

 • Press Select again to leave select mode.